-T63 is a spherical grid (equivalent to a lat/lon grid with small variations in the distance between the latitudes - specially very close to the poles) with a resolution of about 1.9 x 1.9 degrees all over the globe.
-At the latitudes of Arctic SSPF this corresponts to approximately 50 x 200 km as pointed out in line 80 of the manuscript.
+[Added comment on GR30 resolution to sec.
+2.6 (Boundary conditions).]
+T63 is a spherical grid with a resolution of about 1.9×1.9 degrees all over the globe.
+At the latitudes of Arctic SSPF this corresponds to approximately 50×200 km as pointed out in line 80 of the manuscript.
 The GR30 is a lat/lon-grid with rotated poles (placed on Greenland and somewhere on the Antarctic continent) which makes it difficult to assign it with a nominal resolution.
 In the relevant latitudes (65N through 80N) the average point distance is about 70 km, ranging from about 40 km near Greenland to about 200 km off the Siberian coast (Fig. RB5).